GoogleCloudPlatform/gcloud-maven-plugin/README.md

 Windows/Linux terminal window where you started it, or **CMD+C** on the Mac.

-### Adding the App Engine Maven plugin to an existing Maven project
+### Adding the Cloud SDK App Engine Maven plugin to an existing Maven project

-To add the Google App Engine Maven plugin to an existing Maven project, add the following into the `plugins` section in the project `pom.xml` file:
+To add the Cloud SDK Google App Engine Maven plugin to an existing Maven project, add the following into the `plugins` section in the project `pom.xml` file:

     <plugin>